sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 ## Formatting

-React Intl uses the [FormatJS](https://formatjs.io/) formatters for shaping the translation texts based on given arguments.
+React Intl uses the [FormatJS](https://formatjs.io/) formatters for shaping the microcopy messages based on given arguments.
 Here are a few examples on how to use FormatJS.

 ### Arguments

 Pass a named argument to the format function/component.
-For the following translation:
+For the following microcopy message:

 ```json
 "EnquiryForm.messageLabel": "Message to {authorDisplayName}",